OBDS-Training/OBDS_Precourse_Setup/precourse/macos/README.md

 If you already have some of those pieces of software on your computer, do make sure those are up-to-date and match stated version requirements, if any.

-If you run into any issue while following the instructions below, please save any error message or screen capture
+If you run into any issue while following the instructions below, please save any error message or screen capture, and send it to us along with a description of what you have done before the error occured.

 ## Text Editors